-Facing increased ethnic, racial and religious heterogeneity, a growing number of Western democracies have adopted versions of majority nationalism laws [MNLs]: legislative and quasi-legislative acts which state that the majority—its religious traditions, language, and\or national symbols—enjoys a privileged status.
+Facing increased ethnic, racial, and religious heterogeneity, a growing number of Western democracies have adopted versions of majority nationalism laws (MNLs): legislative and quasi-legislative acts that state that the majority—its religious traditions, language, and\or national symbols—enjoys a privileged status.
 Following Orgad (2015), we adopt a broad understanding of MNLs.
-Policy makers face different types of (real or perceived) challenges of national identity triggered by diverse developments, such as increased levels of immigration or growing demands of local national, ethnic, or religious minorities.
+Policy makers face different types of (real or perceived) challenges to national identity triggered by a variety of developments, such as increased levels of immigration or growing demands of local national, ethnic, or religious minorities.
 Considering that the legal toolkits in the hands of policy makers vary across legal contexts, it is not surprising that MNLs come in diverse forms.
-Thus, we consider forced assimilation of ethnic minorities in the US (Fouka 2019), state-level anti-immigration laws (Flores 2017) and the Israeli Nation Law as MNL cases, although they naturally vary in context, legal instrument, and types of minorities.
+Thus, we consider forced assimilation of ethnic minorities in the United States (Fouka 2019), state-level anti-immigration laws (Flores 2017), and the Israeli Nation Law as MNL cases, although they naturally vary in context, legal instrument, and types of minorities.

 Expressive law theory suggests that MNLs may signal to people that the status of minority members is inferior, even if this is not directly stated in the law.
-This is because MNLs may increase the salience of different national identities among the majority and minority groups (Fouka 2019) or because they legitimate or encourage the expression of negative attitudes toward outgroup members (Flores 2017).
+This is because MNLs may increase the salience of different national identities among the majority and minority groups (Fouka 2019) or may legitimate or encourage the expression of negative attitudes toward outgroup members (Flores 2017).
 This suggests the following:

 H1: MNLs foster perceptions that minorities are not afforded the equal protection of law.

 Expressive law theory also provides us with theoretical rationales to predict that the effects of MNLs would be more pronounced and more durable among minority members.
-First, MNLs provide a stronger signal to the minority: MNLs signal to the minority how it is perceived by the majority, but it does not signal to the majority how it is perceived by the minority.
-If legislation shapes attitudes by “causing individuals to update their beliefs about the approval patterns in their community” (McAdams 2000 p.
-342) then this process should be more pronounced among the minority.
-Such differences could manifest themselves both in terms of effect size and its durability.
-Second, minorities are likely to have less opportunities to update their information on majority norms from other sources because of fewer interactions with the majority, leading to more durable and uninterrupted effect of the law on their views.
+First, MNLs provide a stronger signal to the minority: they signal to the minority how it is perceived by the majority, but it does not signal to the majority how it is perceived by the minority.
+If legislation shapes attitudes by “causing individuals to update their beliefs about the approval patterns in their community” (McAdams 2000, p.
+342), then this process should be more pronounced among the minority.
+Such differences could be manifested both in terms of effect size and its durability.
+Second, minorities are likely to have fewer opportunities to update their information on majority norms from other sources because of fewer interactions with the majority, leading to a more durable and uninterrupted effect of the law on their views.
 This leads to our second set of hypotheses:

 H2: MNLs have a stronger effect on the perceptions of the minority.